 Laika has taken it among themselves to keep the tradition of this animation running basing their studio’s pictures solely on this animation style.
 I recently saw behind the scenes footage of Kubo and the Two Strings which showed the craftsmanship and talent which goes into every frame of the film.
 It left me astounded and instantly this film was at the top of my priority list.
 I must confess that the only other Laika film I’ve seen is Coraline (2009) which I found to be a very creative and engaging film in its own right, but I really need to get my ass in gear and see the rest of their films.

-I’m pretty sure every other review for this film under the sun has praised the visuals and rightfully so as I found the film to be stunning.
-While Coraline and ParaNorman (2012) have a very similar visual style to the cult classic Nightmare before Christmas, Kubo and the Two Strings utilizes it’s Japanese-inspired setting beautifully with lush colours and elegant scenery.
-The animation has a living origami look to it and some of the most impressive I’ve witnessed.
+I’m pretty sure every other review for this film under the sun has praised the visuals and rightfully so.
+I found the film to be stunning.
+While Coraline and ParaNorman (2012) have a very similar visual style to the cult classic, Nightmare before Christmas, Kubo and the Two Strings utilizes it’s Japanese-inspired setting beautifully with lush colours and elegant scenery.
+The animation has a living origami look to it and some of the most impressive stop motion I’ve witnessed.

-While mainly geared for children Kubo will mostly be enjoyed by adults as the film never becomes childish or silly, instead it has a whimsical vibe which caters to both sides of the spectrum.
-Laika give a lot of credit to their audience by throwing us straight into this world of magic and Gods without ever having to bog itself down in exposition.
-While the film has its fair share of light moments it also has some pretty terrifying sequences ripped straight out of Japanese myth These scenes craft an overwhelming sense of dread as the animation takes dark and ominous turn.
-Headed by a strong voice cast with the talent ranging from Charlize Theron, Matthew McConaughey and Ireland’s own Art Parkinson, I grew attached to these characters almost instantly
+While mainly geared for children, Kubo will mostly be enjoyed by adults as the film never becomes childish or silly Instead it has a whimsical vibe which caters to both sides of the spectrum.
+Laika gives a lot of credit to their audience by throwing us straight into this world of magic and Gods without ever having to bog itself down in exposition.
+While the film has its fair share of light moments it also has some pretty terrifying sequences ripped straight out of Japanese myth.
+These scenes craft an overwhelming sense of dread as the animation takes a dark and ominous turn.
+Headed by a strong voice cast with the talent ranging from Charlize Theron, Matthew McConaughey and Ireland’s own Art Parkinson, I grew attached to these characters almost instantly.

 Perhaps one of my biggest regrets this year is missing this gem of a film on its initial release and not witnessing its visuals on a larger screen.
 Laika has endowed upon me a sense of wonder and adventure I have not felt since my childhood.
 I’m making it my mission to recommend this film to anyone who’ll listen to me.